Luis Abramovich

 Luis Abramovich (born 1962) is an Argentine former footballer.
 While playing for Boca Juniors he won many titles including the Recopa Sudamericana, Supercopa Sudamericana and the Supercopa Masters.
 He played a total of 200 games for Boca in all competitions, scoring 5 goals.
+He was never a soccer coach, but he has always dreamed of directing.
+Apparently, he had the opportunity in the minor divisions of his hometown.
+But his aspirations transcend and he seeks to demonstrate his experiences as a player in a first-class team.
+He is an accredited technician according to the AFA.